 Purdue Convocations aims to connect area youth to the performing arts by offering a wide array of programming appropriate for a variety of learner needs.
 Our Youth Series school matinees for the 2019-20 season features a dystopian novel, the space race, a hungry caterpillar, a girl falling through a rabbit hole, and a Civil Rights activist.

-Our family matinees include hands-on pre-show activities everyone in the family will enjoy.
-Bring the youth in your life to any of our live performances and experience the enrichment that only comes through the participation in the performing arts.
+Our public family performances include hands-on pre-show activities everyone in the family will enjoy.
+Our Youth Series student matinees offer engaging live performances for area schools.
+Bring the youth in your life to any of our live performances and experience the enrichment that only comes through participation in the performing arts.

 Purdue Convocations strives to create immersive performing-arts experiences that catalyze the curriculum for students at both Purdue University and Ivy Tech Community College of Indiana.
 Pre- and post-show discussions, as well as artist residencies, give students of all pursuits, backgrounds, and ages an opportunity to dive deeper into each performance.
 Artist residencies in the 2017-18 season include classical musicians, a modern music collective, and a movement based group described as architecture in motion.
 Convocations continues to advance collaborations with other campus units like the Office of Student Success and the Department of English to further integrate the performing arts into the core student experience.

 Purdue Convocations aims to energize the community through powerful interactions and learning encounters with the artists who join us each season.
 Community members can become “instant experts” and dig deeper into each show at pre- and post-show discussions.
 These events are free to all ticket holders.